 - What ports do you want to provide access to your Diffusion server on?

 By default, your Diffusion server

 - Do you want to allow clients that lose their connection to reconnect to

 the server?
 How long do you want to keep client sessions available after

 the client loses connection?

-information about topics and client sessions with each other through a
+information about configuration, topics and client sessions with each other through a